RaviTambade/SDM/TestAutomation.md

 * Non Technical testers can be involved in code</li>
 * The training period of using the tool can be reduced</li>
 * Involves Data wherever appropriate</li>

+### Unit Testing

+When we talk about test cases, we mostly mean unit tests.
+It is incorrect to assume that the unit we want to test is always a function.
+The unit, or unit of work, is a logical unit that constitutes single behavior.
+This unit should be able to be invoked via a public interface and should be testable independently.

+Thus, a unit test can perform the following functions:
+* It tests a single logical function
+* It can run without a specific order of execution
+* It takes care of its own dependencies and mock data
+* It always returns the same result for the same input
+* It should be self-explanatory, maintainable, and readable

+<a href="https://semaphoreci.com/blog/unit-tests-nodejs-jest"> Unit Testing using Node js and Jest</a>